ASalazar46/PythonPlayground/Proj5 - DataStructures/README.md

 Dictionary - A mapping of hashable objects to arbitrary objects, or key:value pairs.
 It is one of the built-in data structures in Python.
 Keys should be hashable, or immutable in nature, like strings.
 Keys can be numbers, much like indices in an array/list.
 Values can be any data type.
 Dictionaries are ordered, and cannot contain duplicate items.

+Tuple - A collection of data, and one of the built-in data structures.
+Tuples are immutable once created; values initialized cannot be changed unless you make a new tuple with different values.
+Tuples can contain any data type and can have duplicate value.
+However, to use tuples as keys in a dictionary, values in the tuple must be immutable.

 ~~List is a collection which is ordered and changeable.
 Allows duplicate members.
 Tuple is a collection which is ordered and unchangeable.
 Allows duplicate members.
 Set is a collection which is unordered, unchangeable, and unindexed.
 No duplicate members.